umd-fire-coml/2021-Monocular-Depth-Estimation/README.md

 2. dataset

-3. src
+3. src: directory containing our code

 UNet_model.py

 data_preprocessor.py

-environment.yml
-  A yaml file that lists required packages to install to set up the environment.
+environment.yml: a yaml file that lists required packages to install to set up the environment

-final_train_script.py
-  Similar to train.py, but contains the prediction function necessary to test the model.
+final_train_script.py: Similar to train.py, but contains the prediction function necessary to test the model

 model_summary.py

-train.py
- Trains the model.
+train.py: trains the model

-4. test
+4. test: directory containing test cases

 5. .gitignore

 6. Kitti.json

-7. requirements.txt
-Lists out all the installed packages and version numbers
+7. requirements.txt: lists out all the installed packages and version numbers

-8. test-requirements.txt
-Lists out required packages to run tests
+8. test-requirements.txt: lists out required packages to run tests

 ## How to install the environment